kaiznanji/Kalgo/README.md

 # Kalgo
-In progress algorithmn that'll make you bank
+In progress algorithm that will make you bank